DSGAMING98/period_buddy/README.md

 ## 📂 Project Structure

-ChatGPT said:

-BET 😤🔥
-Here’s your clean, copy-pastable README.md — polished, dev-ready, no cringe, no filler.
-Just drop this into your repo root as README.md and you’re GOATED.

 # 🩸 Period Buddy — v1.0 Offline Edition

 **Period Buddy** is a fully **offline, privacy-first period tracking & support app** built with **Streamlit**.